 Please note that the Adaxes roadmap is just a preliminary plan, so the order of implementation might change and not all the features listed below may make it into the final product.

 Add support for SAML 2.0 protocol to provide Single-Sign-On to the Web Interface using SAML-enabled identity providers.

 Add support for resource mailboxes in Exchange, such as room, equipment and shared mailboxes, i.e. allow viewing and managing them from the UI and using in automation workflows.

 Allow granting rights for user calendars in Exchange via Administration Console and Web Interface and setting it in automated workflows, e.g. during user provisioning.

 Hide default delegates, such as Exchange Servers, Exchange Trusted Subsystem and others from the Delegation tab of Exchange mailboxes in the Web Interface.

-Add an option to enable or disable OWA automapping when granting full access to a mailbox or distribution list.
+Add an option to enable or disable the auto-mapping feature in Outlook when granting full access to a mailbox.

 Add support for Exchange ActiveSync Mobile Devices for actions like triggering device wipe, adding devices to the ActiveSync blocklist or whitelist, quarantine and un-quarantine devices, etc.

 Allow dynamic updates of forms in Web Interface.
 For example, change which fields are displayed on the user creation form based on the Employee Type property or depending on which Department is selected, alter the values in the drop-down list for the Job Title field.